Kamyil/book-programming-language/README.md

 # Numbers
-Numbers have a simple `Number` type which indicate if data is number.
+Numbers have a simple `Number` type which indicates if data is number.
 The type also has a subtype declaring if it's integer or float, making it easier to distinguish between two.
 You can extract that subtype information by using global `is_integer` and `is_float` global helper functions

 # Strings